 And as a woman who loves solo trips, I can’t help but notice how political female solo travel is.

 Traveling can be a lot of fun, especially if that’s what you focus on.
 But there are times when it’s more complicated.

 I understand that some people save money all year to escape their job for a few weeks.
-They enjoy the pretty sceneries in their destination because it helps them get their minds off their problems back home.
+They enjoy the pretty sceneries in their destination because they helps them get their minds off their problems back home.

 With travel becoming more accessible there are people with very tough jobs who simply want to escape for a moment.
 I’d never suggest that it’s wrong to travel for fun.